Govt approves proposal to roll out project to explore deep ocean for resources | Science-Environment

 - India

-The Centre on Wednesday approved a proposal to roll out a ''deep ocean mission'' to explore the deep ocean for resources and develop deep-sea technologies for sustainable use of ocean resources.
+The Centre on Wednesday approved a proposal to roll out a ''Deep Ocean Mission'' to explore the deep ocean for resources and develop deep-sea technologies for sustainable use of marine resources.

+''This will support the blue economy and take India into a new era,'' he said.

-The proposal for launching the ''deep sea mission'' came from the Ministry of Earth Sciences.
+The proposal for launching the ''Deep Ocean mission'' came from the Ministry of Earth Sciences.

 Javadekar said under the mission, a mineral study will be conducted 6,000 metres deep in the ocean.
 The mission will also study the changes, if any, noticed due to climate change.

-Under the mission, he said, a study will also be conducted on more deep sea biodiversity.
+Under the mission, he said, a study will be conducted on more deep-sea biodiversity.

 The minister said an advanced marine station will be set up for ocean biology under the mission.
 There will also be an offshore thermal energy centre, which will help new emerging sectors.

-After the US, Russia, France, Japan and China, India will be the sixth country to have this kind of technology, the minister said.
+After the US, Russia, France, Japan and China, India will be the sixth country to have this kind of technology, Javadekar said.

 ''There will be good opportunities for our MSMEs and research.
-This will also help in our endeavour and vision towards an Aatmanirbhar Bharat,'' he said.
+This will also help in our endeavour and vision towards an Aatmanirbhar Bharat (self-reliant India),'' he added.

+The estimated cost of the mission for a period of five years will be Rs 4,077 crore and it will be implemented in a phase-wise manner, according to an official statement.

+''The estimated cost for the first phase for the three years (2021-2024) would be Rs 2,823.4 crore.
+The Deep Ocean Mission will be a mission-mode project to support the blue economy initiatives of the government.
+The Ministry of Earth Sciences (MoES) will be the nodal ministry implementing this multi-institutional ambitious mission,'' the statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)